JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

   0.305394 seconds (19.96 k allocations: 781.836 KiB)
 ```

-But if you load a package that does a lot of invalidation:
+But if you load a package that does a lot of invalidation (on Julia versions 1.5 and below),

 ```julia-repl
 julia> using SIMD